ukwa/monitrix/monitrix-loader/README.md

+# Monitrix Loader

-A backend-loader for Cassandra, to be used by the BL Monitrix project, based upon Apache commons-io and the LMAX RingBuffer / Disruptor pattern.
+A backend-loader for Cassandra, to be used by with the Monitrix Webapp, based on Apache commons-io and the LMAX RingBuffer/Disruptor pattern.

-Succinct documentation is coming soon.
+# Installation and Configuration

+TODO...

 # Troubleshooting